Nyeema Harris: Research and career

 After completing her fellowship, Harris moved to Switzerland, where she joined the Luc Hoffmann Institute at the World Wide Fund for Nature.
 At the Hoffman Institute Harris oversaw the Miombo woodlands in South Africa, where she looked to evaluate how conservation areas contributed to biodiversity and human livelihoods.

 In 2015 Harris joined the University of Michigan, where she studies the biogeography of ecological communities.
 She leads the Mesoniche Project, which looks to understand the behaviour of mammalian carnivores in various sites across Michigan using an elaborate network of camera surveys.
 The sites included the Huron Mountains, Upper Peninsula and Detroit, and sought to introduce local communities to their native wildlife.
 As part of the study, she evaluated the interactions between mammals and humans in national parks.
 In an interview with The Mich, Harris explained that her presence in the project did not only impact the scientific research, but also challenged public expectations of who does science, “People are not used to seeing people of color, let alone a woman of color, talk about wildlife,”.

 Harris has conducted a camera survey of West African countries including Niger and Burkina Faso.
 Whilst she had expected to primarily document poaching activity, Harris mainly observed livestock grazing and gathering of forest products.
 The programme looked at the impact of humans on communities of mammals living in the protected area known as the W-Arly-Pendjari Complex (WAP).

 Harris leads citizen science projects, partnering with the Zooniverse to create a crowdsourced platform for image identification.
 The project, Michigan ZoomIN, encourages members of the public to identify the spatial habitats of Michigan's mesocarnivores.

+In support of her commitment to diversifying ecology, in 2014, she co-founded the Black Ecologists Section of the Ecological Society of America.